FirelyTeam/firely-docs-firely-server/features_and_tools/custom_operations/erase.rst

 -----------
 When Firely Server receives a DELETE request for a resource, it marks it as deleted in the database, which makes it hidden from search results.
 However, the data is still present in the database.
 This approach is known as *soft deletion*.
 It is handy for scenarios when you might want to recover accidentally deleted data.
 However, there are also scenarios when you *actually* want the data to get erased from the database.
 Firely Server provides the `$erase` and `$purge` operations to accomplish this.

-The `$erase` operation permanentely deletes a single resource or one or more historical revisions of a resource from the database.
+The `$erase` operation permanently deletes a single resource or one or more historical revisions of a resource from the database.
 It can be executed on a resource instance level and a resource version level.

-The `$purge` operation permanentely deletes resources from a patient compartment.
+The `$purge` operation permanently deletes resources from a patient compartment.
 The operation can be executed at a Patient instance level.

 .. note::